-1963 saw the charts dominated by Liverpudlian acts once the Beatles hit the big time, but there were exceptions.
-London-based Brian Poole and the Tremeloes went to number 1 with a cover of Do You Love Me?, and another group from the capital also released a version.
+1963 had seen the charts dominated by Liverpudlian acts once The Beatles hit the big time, but there were exceptions.
+London-based Brian Poole and The Tremeloes went to number 1 with a cover of Do You Love Me?, and another group from the capital also released a version.
 The Dave Clark Five’s single barely scraped into the charts that October, but their follow-up, Glad All Over, usurped I Want to Hold Your Hand and became the first new number 1 of 1964.
-Here was a warning shot to the Beatles and co – the Tottenham Sound was here.
+Here was a warning shot to the Merseybeat acts – the Tottenham Sound was here.

 Unusually, this group revolved around its drummer.
 Dave Clark, born 15 December 1935 in Tottenham, formed the skiffle group Dave Clark Quintet in 1957.
 He had left school at 15 to become a stuntman, appearing in many films, and formed the group as a way to raise funds so his football team could travel to the Netherlands.
 They became the Dave Clark Five because people were confused by the original name…